MonoidMusician/blog/sources/bezier_calligraphy.md

 Looking at it more closely (literally) I realized that the separation occurs precisely when the path of the pen parallels the endpoint tangent of one of the curvy segments of the pen nib.

 My first thought was to stamp out the problem: insert more stamps of the pen nib at these problematic tangent points where it wants to detach from the real path.
-Little did I know this was only the start of unraveling a long thread … it was not enough!
+Little did I know this was only the start of unraveling a long thread&nbsp;… it was not enough!
 For longer curvy segments, it was clear that the extra stamps only masked the problem and did not account for what lay between them.

 <div id="simple-calligraphy-demo"></div>